 ORGL 522 Leadership & Community (3 credits)

 5-day residency at St. Andrews Abbey in Valyermo, CA

-An appreciation for and an understanding of the leadership processes of empowerment, collaboration, and dialogue in the context of creating and transforming community.
+This course is an appreciation for and an understanding of the leadership processes of empowerment, collaboration, and dialogue in the context of creating and transforming community.
 Emphasis is given to understanding individual and group development, structures of collaboration and dialogue, and leadership which is oriented toward process rather than product.
-More info.